wlerin/feralfilehosting/Feral Wiki/Software/Mollify - yet another web-based file manager/readme.md

 Once you have done both of these steps you can continue to install Mollify using MySQL

+1: You will need to change the `SOCKETPATH` with the path to your MySQL socket found on the Slot details page for the relevant slot.
+2: You will need to use a valid MySQL username and replace `USERNAME` with your username.
+3: You will need to use this users' password and replace `PASSWORD` with this users password.

 ~~~
 <?php
     $CONFIGURATION = array(